 Generally speaking, the Children’s Online Privacy Protection Act (COPPA) regulates the collection, use, and disclosure of personal information for children under the age of 13 by certain websites and online services (including mobile apps).
 Compliance with COPPA is a legal issue and we suggest you seek the advice of an attorney in determining compliance.
 Additionally, for more information on COPPA, please refer to the Federal Trade Commission's COPPA FAQ.

-Vungle has tools to assist publishers with COPPA compliance.
-In addition to use of settings on the Vungle Publisher Dashboard, Vungle offers features within the Vungle SDK using the COPPA API.
+Liftoff has tools to assist publishers with COPPA compliance.
+In addition to use of settings on the Liftoff Monetize Dashboard, Liftoff offers features within the Vungle SDK using the COPPA API.
 This is available for early access with Windows SDK v.6.11.0.

 COPPA Compliance at the App Level

-Vungle provides tooling in the Publisher Dashboard to indicate COPPA compliance for each app.
-When defining your app in the Vungle Publisher Dashboard, you must indicate to Vungle whether your app is directed toward children under age 13.
-Depending on your setting, Vungle will globally treat all traffic for the app as subject to COPPA or not.
+Liftoff provides tooling in the Monetize Dashboard to indicate COPPA compliance for each app.
+When defining your app in the Liftoff Monetize Dashboard, you must indicate to Liftoff whether your app is directed toward children under age 13.
+Depending on your setting, Liftoff will globally treat all traffic for the app as subject to COPPA or not.
 If you indicate that your app is not directed toward children under 13, COPPA settings will not apply at the app level, and can then be indicated at a more granular level (see COPPA Compliance at the Device Level).

 COPPA Compliance at the Device Level